 What is iOS 16?

-iOS 16 is Apple’s newest version of the iOS mobile operating system that powers iPhone devices.
-It was announced at Apple’s WWDC ‘22 conference and released in September 2022.
-The iOS includes features and performance improvements that are available on a wide range of iOS devices; see the list below to find out if iOS 16 will work on your device.
+iOS 16 is Apple’s latest version of the iOS mobile operating system that powers iPhone devices.
+It was announced at Apple’s WWDC ’22 conference and released on Sept.
+12, 2022, to the general public as a free software update.
+The version includes features and performance improvements that are available on a wide range of iOS devices.

-This new version of iOS includes many new features that are relevant to developers, enterprise customers and consumers, including an all-new Lock Screen design, widgets, new developer APIs and much more.
+This new version of iOS includes many new features that are relevant to developers, enterprise customers and consumers, including an all-new Lock Screen design, widgets, new developer application programming interfaces and much more.

 What devices are compatible with iOS 16?